Types of Biohazardous Waste and Disposal Procedures

 Collections and Disposal Procedures:

-A designated container with a lid that is lined with an autocalve bag and marked with the biohazard symbol must collect this type of waste.
-Solid biohazardous waste can be decontaminated on site through autoclaving and disposed as regular medical waste through an approved landfill.
-It must be collected by your waste management company for proper decontamination and disposal in case it’s not decontaminated,
+A designated container with a lid that is lined with an autoclave bag and marked with the bio-hazard symbol must collect this type of waste.
+Solid bio-hazardous waste can be decontaminated on site through autoclaving and disposed as regular medical waste through an approved landfill.
+It must be collected by your medical waste disposal company for proper decontamination and disposal in case it’s not decontaminated,

 Collection and Disposal Procedures